pedrojrv/ML_Nuclear_Data/EXFOR/README.md

 # Notebooks

+This directory contains various notebooks:

-This directory contains two notebooks.
-The first one has the source code in jupyter notebook form for the EXFOR extraction utilities.
+- `0_Extracting_EXFOR_data_TEMPLATE.ipynb`: contains the source code of one of the main NucML parsing utilities in jupyter notebook form.
 This is my experimental playground.
-The second notebook goes through a tutorial on how all CSV files where created using NucML parsing utilities for each projectile.
-It is a great place to look for in case a new EXFOR dataset needs to be processed from new C4 files.
+- `1_Extracting_EXFOR_data_ALL.ipynb`: contains a tutorial on how all EXFOR CSV files are created using NucML parsing utilities for each projectile.
+It is a great place to look for in case a new EXFOR dataset needs to be processed from new C4 files manually.
+- `2_EDA_Feature_Visualization.ipynb`: explores the EXFOR neutron-induce reactions dataset.
+- `3_EDA_Cross_Sections.ipynb`: contains tutorial code on how to use NucML utilities to plot and visualize cross sections.